The Chief Medical Officers' guideline for both men and women states that:

 - Losing self-control (for example, engaging in unprotected sex)

-Some groups of people are more likey to be affected by alcohol and should be more careful of their drinking on any one occasion.
-For example those people at risk of falls, on medication that may interact with alcohol or where it may exacerbate pre-existing physical and mental health problems.
+Certain groups of people are more likely to be affected by alcohol and should be more careful of their drinking on any one occasion.
+These can include those at risk of falls, on medication that may interact with alcohol or those with ay pre-existing physical and mental health problems which could be exacerbated.

-If you are a regular weekly drinker and you wish to keep both your short and long term health risks from drinking low, this single occasion drinking advice is also relevant for you.
+If you regularly drink on a weekly basis and wish to keep minimise both the short and long term risks to your health, this single occasion drinking advice is also relevant for you.

 One unit is 10ml of pure alcohol.
 Because alcoholic drinks come in different strengths and sizes units are a good way of telling how strong your drink is.
 It’s not as simple as one drink, one unit.